zanzo420/valheim-expand_world_prefabs/README.md

 ### expand_prefabs.yaml

 - prefab: List of affected object ids.
+- type (default `create`): "create" or "destroy".
+  - "create" is used when objects are spawned.
+  - "destroy" is used when objects are removed.
 - weight (default: `1`): Chance to be selected if multiple entries match.
   - All weights are summed and the probability is `weight / sum`.
   - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.